Building a Solution:

 COVID-19 has re-introduced us to another mode of transport -- the bicycle.
 Increasingly, e-bikes in particular, are providing a safe, socially distanced way for urban and suburban commuters to get to work and to the store.
 Providing them with safe bike lanes has already become a major undertaking in European cities.

 Historically we think of infrastructure as bridges, highways, airports, water systems and other similar construction projects.
 However, in today's technology-centric world, infrastructure such as laying of fiber-data networks or high-speed transmission lines tends to provide for greater economic benefits because they not only provide jobs in their construction and maintenance but because they enable commerce to occur in the communities connected to that infrastructure.

-For California, the ability to connect sources of wind energy, solar energy and hydro-power provide the ultimate way to provide for a clean, low-cost energy future for the state.
-Making these cheap and clean electrons available everywhere across the State is as important as providing high-bandwidth data and communications capabilities to the same communities.
+As we have undergone fire related power outages, the ability to provide locally sourced wind, solar, battery and hydro-power not only provide the ultimate way to provide for a clean, low-cost energy future for the state, they are critical to permitting microgrid configurations that make our communities more resilient and able to del with broader outages.
+Supplying these cheap, clean and always available electrons everywhere across the State is as important as providing high-bandwidth data and communications capabilities to the same communities.
 Together they provide the means needed for our smaller towns and cities and our rural communities to compete in the 21st Century global economy.